Coca-Cola to cut 1,200 jobs as sales slump

 Coke has struggled over the past few years as consumer tastes have shifted away from sugary drinks.
 Even Coke's diet brands are in decline due to health risks associated with artificial sweeteners.

-Coke said on Tuesday that is overall sales were down 11% from a year ago while profits fell 20%.
+Coke said on Tuesday that its overall sales were down 11% from a year ago while profits fell 20%.

 That's a big reason why Coke is pushing more into healthier beverages like water, milk and soy-based drinks.